 After School Health & Safety Protocols

-All campers, CITs and staff are encouraged to use good hand hygiene throughout the program.
-The camp has numerous large containers of hand sanitizer out and available for use at any time.
+All campers, CITs and staff are encouraged to use good hand hygiene and respiratory etiquette.
+There are large containers of hand sanitizer, hand wash stations and boxes of tissues readily available for use at any time.

-Indoor ventilation at camp is increased this year through the use of open windows, circulation fans, and new filters in ceiling air purifiers.
+Indoor ventilation at camp is increased through the use of open windows, circulation fans, and new filters in ceiling air purifiers.

-Staff, CITs and campers must report any new or unexplained symptom of COVID-19 if one arises during our time together.
+Staff, CITs and campers must report any new or unexplained symptom of COVID-19 if one arises during the camp day.
 An example of an explained symptom is something pre-existing, such as asthma or allergies.
-The person with an unexplained symptom will remain masked, be supervised but removed from contact with the larger group, and be sent home with a parent to be tested for COVID-19.
-The person can return to camp once they have tested negative, at least 24 hours have passed since their last fever, their symptoms have improved and they’ve had no risk factor for COVID-19 exposure over the prior 5 days.
-The person’s cohort will be moved to another area so that the original cohort location can be closed for 24 hours and fully cleaned and disinfected.
+The person with an unexplained symptom will be given a mask, be supervised but removed from contact with the larger group, and be sent home with a parent to be tested for COVID-19.
+The person can return to camp once they have tested negative, at least 24 hours have passed since their last fever, and their symptoms have improved.